mdcpp/mdoj/judger/readme.md

 ~~I don't use K8s, don't ask me how to write config.~~

 ## Improve reported accuracy

+### Use cgroup v1

+Cgroup v1 provide a subsystem called cpuacct(cpu accounting), it is more accurate than cpu subsystem(We use it in cgroup v2).

+Change ``nsjail.cgroup_version`` to "v1" in the config file to switch to cgroup v1.

 ### Write your kernel infomation in the config